PepsiCo: Europe

-, Middle East, South Asia (AMESA)
+Africa, Middle East and South Asia (AMESA)

 The AMESA sector consists of the Africa, Middle East and South Asia regions, and features many leading global and local snack brands including Lay's, Cheetos, and Doritos, along with local favorites such as Chipsy (Egypt), Simba (South Africa) and Kurkure (India and Pakistan), as well as various beverage brands including 7UP, Pepsi, Aquafina, Mtn Dew, Mirinda, and Sting.
 The AMESA sector covers a wide span of developing and emerging markets, including the key countries of Egypt, India, Saudi Arabia, Pakistan and South Africa.
 In 2020, PepsiCo acquired Pioneer Foods, a leading food and beverage company in South Africa, adding its robust, well-known brands including Weet-Bix, Bokomo and Ceres to PepsiCo's portfolio.
 The Pioneer Foods acquisition is key to PepsiCo's growth strategy across the entire African continent.

 In addition to the production and sales of several worldwide Pepsi-Cola, Quaker Foods, and Frito-Lay beverage and food product lines (including Pepsi and Doritos), this segment of PepsiCo's business markets regional brands such as Mirinda, Kurkure, and Red Rock Deli, among others.
 While PepsiCo owns its own manufacturing and distribution facilities in certain parts of these regions, more of this production is conducted via alternate means such as licensing (which it does with Aquafina), contract manufacturing, joint ventures, and affiliate operations.
 PepsiCo's businesses in these regions, as of 2015, contributed 10 percent to the company's net revenue worldwide.

 In 1992, the Pepsi Number Fever marketing campaign in the Philippines accidentally distributed 800,000 winning bottle caps for a 1 million peso grand prize, leading to riots and the deaths of five people.

 In August 2012, PepsiCo signed an agreement with a local Myanmar distributor to sell its soft drinks after a 15-year break to re-enter the country.

-SodaStream, which PepsiCo acquired in 2018 is based in Israel, while Sabra (which PepsiCo co-owns with the Israeli food conglomerate Strauss Group) holds a 60% market share for hummus sales in the United States as of 2015.
+SodaStream, which PepsiCo acquired in 2018, is based in Israel, while Sabra (in which PepsiCo co-owns with the Israeli food conglomerate Strauss Group) holds a 60% market share for hummus sales in the United States as of 2015.
 The Strauss Group produces and distributes Frito-Lay products in Israel.

-Pacific, Australia/New Zealand, China (APAC)
+Asia Pacific, Australia, New Zealand and China (APAC)

-PepsiCo Australia & New Zealand is located on the Pacific Highway, Chatswood, New South Wales.
+In 1998 PepsiCo purchased Smith's Snackfood Company from United Biscuits.
+In 2006 PepsiCo purchased Bluebird Foods from Burns Philp.

+PepsiCo Indonesia started production in a plant at Cikarang, Indonesia in March 2025.